Is this program right for you?

 - Demonstrate effective communication skills, both verbally and in writing.

 - Apply skills in conflict resolution, critical thinking, and interprofessional practice.

 - Demonstrate the knowledge and skills necessary to assess applications, requests for exemptions to legislation, and health and safety plans; conduct inspections and investigations; and, take action to bring care facilities into compliance with all applicable laws and regulations.

-Learners who enroll in the program full-time (three courses per semester) can complete the program in four semesters.
+Students who enroll in the program full-time (three courses per semester) can complete the program in four semesters.
 However, it is anticipated that most learners will enroll on a part-time basis and proceed at a slower pace.
-Learners who enroll in one course per semester will complete the program in ten semesters.

 Learners will have a maximum of five years to complete the program.